stefanprodan/openfaas-flux/README.md

 Wait for an external IP to be allocated and then use it to access the OpenFaaS Gateway UI with your credentials at `http://$openfaas-ip`.

-Next enable TLS with LE by editing the Caddy [config](ingress/caddy-cfg.yaml) file.

-If you run Kubernetes on-prem or on bare-metal, you should change the Contour service from LoadBalancer to NodePort to expose OpenFaaS on the internet.
+If you run Kubernetes on-prem or on bare-metal, you should change the Contour [service](ingress/contour-svc.yaml) type from LoadBalancer to NodePort to expose OpenFaaS on the internet.

+In order to setup TLS with Let's Encrypt you should point your DNS to the Contour LoadBalancer IP.

+Once the DNS is set you can use Jetstack's cert-manager to request a TLS certificate for your domain from LE.

 ### Manage Network Policies with Weave Flux